-- 15.1.10 The design and construction of roadways within the local transportation network shall use sound access management principles and shall be in accordance with the County Servicing Standards. - 15.1.11 Roads not identified as service roads or major/minor collector roads within the Map 09: Transportation Network are considered local roads which are intended to provide access and egress to local traffic only.
-Direct lot access to major and minor collector roads should be avoided. - 15.1.12 Local Plans contemplated by this Plan and/or proposals for subdivisions where serviced with an internal local road system, should provide a minimum of two access points for vehicular traffic. - 15.1.13 The designation and design of local roads within the transportation network, including classification, street sizing, and intersection/access spacing, shall be determined at the time of Local Plan preparation.
-Local roads shall be designed in accordance with the urban or rural cross section requirements established by the County.
+- 15.1.10 The design and construction of roadways within the local transportation network shall use sound access management principles and shall be in accordance with the County Servicing Standards. - 15.1.11 Roads not identified as arterial and collector roads within Bearspaw Transportation Network Analysis are considered local roads which are intended to provide access and egress to local traffic only.
+Direct lot access to arterial and collector roads should be avoided. - 15.1.12 Conceptual Scheme or Master Site Development Plans contemplated by this Plan and/or proposals for subdivisions where serviced with an internal local road system, should provide a minimum of two access points for vehicular traffic. - 15.1.13 The designation and design of local roads within the transportation network, including classification, street sizing, and intersection/access spacing, shall be determined at the time of Conceptual Scheme or Master Site Development Plan preparation.
+Local roads shall be designed in accordance with the urban or rural cross section requirements established by the County. - 15.1.14 Pursuant to 15.1.11, Bearspaw Road south of Highway 1A should not be extended and/or upgraded to provide direct access/egress to Highway 1A.